MKand/movie-guru/README.md

 ## License

 The AI generated movie data and posters in the repo are licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit <http://creativecommons.org/licenses/by/4.0/>

+## Known Issues

+- Cannot handle movie names with apostrophes.
+This clashes with ILIKE query construction.
+- Cannot find directors even if present in context.